Emma Wincent

 The purpose of this project is to investigate the impact of xenobiotic chemicals on the ability to repair tissue damage, focusing on the role of the

 aryl hydrocarbon receptor (AHR) as mediator of key events of tissue repair.
-While the AHR is a transcription factor originally discovered for mediating
+While the AHR is a transcription factor originally discovered for mediating the toxicity of xenobiotics, the discovery of natural ligands formed endogenously, present in the diet or formed by commensal microbiota has pinpointed important functions of the AHR in barrier organs such as the skin, lung, and gut.

+Successful tissue repair depends on synchronized and tightly controlled action of the immune system and proliferation/differentiation of tissue-specific stem cells at the site of injury, processes in which physiological AHR signalling has proven to be critical.
 The aim of this project is to determine if and how xenobiotic chemicals may interfere with tissue repair processes by subverting AHR from its physiological functions, and to determine the consequences of such interference.
 This is achieved using zebrafish models for tissue repair and regeneration, and by combining OMICS-based effect screening with targeted analysis of markers for tissue integrity and inflammatory signalling.
+The project is financed by the Swedish Research Council Sustainable Development (FORMAS).

 Selected publications

-Kinetics and toxicity of an environmentally relevant mixture of halogenated organic compounds in zebrafish embryo [1].
+Kinetics and toxicity of an environmentally relevant mixture of halogenated organic compounds in zebrafish embryo.
 Lindqvist D, Wincent E. Aquatic Toxicology.
 2022 Nov.

 AHR in the intestinal microenvironment: safeguarding barrier function.
 Stockinger B, Shah K, Wincent E. Nature Reviews Gastroenterol Hepatol.
 2021 Mar 19.